friends-of-presta/security-advisories/_posts/2022-11-01-ndk_advanced_custom_fields.md

 * **Advisory source**: [@daaaalllii](https://github.com/daaaalllii/cve-s/blob/main/CVE-2022-40839/poc.txt)
 * **Platform**: PrestaShop
 * **Product**: ndk_advanced_custom_fields
-* **Impacted release**: <= 4.1.6 (4.1.7 fixed vulnerability)
+* **Impacted release**: <= 4.1.6 (4.1.7 fixed the vulnerability)
 * **Product author**: ndk design
 * **Weakness**: [CWE-89](https://cwe.mitre.org/data/definitions/89.html)
 * **Severity**: critical (9.8)

 ## Description

-In NdkAdvancedCustomizationFields module for PrestaShop up to 4.1.6, a sensitive SQL call on `NdkCf` class can be executed with a trivial http call and exploited to forge a blind SQL injection throught for instance the POST or GET submitted `height` and `width` variables.
+In the NdkAdvancedCustomizationFields module for PrestaShop up to version 4.1.6, a sensitive SQL call in the NdkCf class can be executed via a trivial HTTP call.
+This vulnerability can be exploited to initiate a blind SQL injection, for instance, through the POST or GET submitted `height` and `width` variables.

 ## CVSS base metrics